 The 2015 Study was the first study to use the adopted LDP plan period as a basis for the residual calculation, and resulted in a 3.7 year supply.
-The 2016 Study had a 4.1 year supply and the maintenance of a 4.1 year supply in the 2017 Study, albeit still falling below the required 5 year supply, continues to progress in the right direction.
+The 2016 Study had a 4.1 year supply and there is a slight increase to 4.2 year supply in the 2017 Study, albeit still falling below the required 5 year supply, continues to progress in the right direction.